rev-net/memo/pitch.md

 ## $REV

-$REV runs on its own as a revnet according to the rules below.
+$REV runs on its own as a revnet according to the rules below – there is no governance.
 RRG is a token holder alongside other token holders and has no special powers.
 Anyone can participate in $REV at any time.

 ### Anatomy of a revnet